MarcToussaint/robotics-course/docs/source/simlab.rst

 task planning, and mobile navigation.

-The major time is spend on practically solving (coding) a series of problems, with direct supervision by the instructor during the session.
+The major time is spend on practically solving (coding) a series of problems, with direct supervision by the instructors during the session.
 In some lectures the instructor introduces basic concepts.
 The series of exercises includes, for instance,

 * generation of basic motion on the robot system,
 * leveraging motion planning and optimization,
 * perceiving objects and mapping them into virtual representations,
-* grasping, pushing and placing objects.
+* integrating perception and motion generation for grasping, pushing and placing objects

 Students are expected to work also offline, as homework, on these problems.
 After going though these problems the teams spend the rest